Placeholder Image

 • Would you know what to say next?

-• WSJ "Work and Life" columnist, Rachel Feintzeig explored that question and she joins me now.
+• WSJ "Work and Life" columnist Rachel Feintzeig explored that question, and she joins me now.

-WSJ「工作與生活」專欄作家 Rachel Feintzeig 探討了這個問題,她現在也和我一起在線上。
+WSJ《工作與生活》專欄作家 Rachel Feintzeig 探討了這個問題,她現在加入我的節目。

-• Hey, Rachel.
-Thanks for being here.
+• Hey, Rachel, thanks for being here.

-• I won't tell you what I do, but it has to do with sort of like hosting things with a microphone.
+• I won't tell you what I do, but it has to do with, sort of like, hosting things with a microphone.

 • I'm getting some context clues here.

-• So, you know, being asked, "what do you do?" seems like a pretty benign question.
+• So, you know, being asked "what do you do" seems like a pretty benign question.

 • But when did it become taboo to ask someone right off the bat?

-• I think it's still a part of us.
+• I don't think it is taboo; I think it's still a part of us.

-• One person I talked to said it's like asking about the weather,
+• One person I talked to said it's like asking about the weather.

-• but I think there has been this sense, especially over the last couple of years
+• But I think there has been this sense, especially over the last couple of years,

 但我認為有種感覺,特別是在過去這幾年,

-• that people don't want to just be defined by what they do
+• that people don't want to just be defined by what they do, that they want to have a bigger life.

-• And I think going right into it can kind of be jarring for some folks in this moment.
+• And I think going right into it can, kind of, be jarring for some folks in this moment.

-• But in this era of overworking and struggling to find a work life balance,
+• But in this era of overworking and struggling to find a work-life balance,

 但在這個過勞,大家都努力尋找工作與生活平衡的時代,